What is e-Learning?

 25 July 2010

-Comment on Renee’s “Weebly Websites”
+Comment on Renee’s “Weebly Websites” Hi Renee,

 Yes, creating a website for your students I think is a very effective tool for teaching and learning.
 I was thinking perhaps you could set up a website filled with homework tasks (similar to a Virtual Classroom) and have students access links or activities online, using your website.
 I think this would assist students to become more confident with technology, and would also make homework a fun task as students wouldn't be required to do the old "fill out this worksheet" tasks.
 What do you think?